ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1850782.jpg)](https://osu.ppy.sh/community/forums/topics/2014490)

-[takehirotei as ''Infinite Limit'' - Rules of the Chaos Dilemma](https://osu.ppy.sh/beatmapsets/1850782#taiko) by ::MTNTWarz::{ user=14036825 }, [\[Zeth\]](https://osu.ppy.sh/users/9912966), ::Asagi Mutsuki::{ user=2403621 }, and [ler1211](https://osu.ppy.sh/users/19901680)\
+[takehirotei as ''Infinite Limit'' - Rules of the Chaos Dilemma](https://osu.ppy.sh/beatmapsets/1850782#taiko) by ::MTNTWarz::{ user=14036825 }, ::\[Zeth\]::{ user=9912966 }, ::Asagi Mutsuki::{ user=2403621 }, and ::ler1211::{ user=19901680 }\
 251 BPM, 5:50 | 7.99★\
 *description written by ::Roxy-::{ user=11931563 }*

-[Rules of the Chaos Dilemma](https://osu.ppy.sh/beatmapsets/1850782#taiko/3802036), composed by ::takehirotei::{ user=11793794 }, is a huge collaboration between famous Malaysian mappers ::MTNTwarz::{ user=14036825 }, [ler1211](https://osu.ppy.sh/users/19901680) and ::Asagi Mutsuki::{ user=2403621 }.
+[Rules of the Chaos Dilemma](https://osu.ppy.sh/beatmapsets/1850782#taiko/3802036), composed by ::takehirotei::{ user=11793794 }, is a huge collaboration between famous Malaysian mappers ::MTNTwarz::{ user=14036825 }, ::ler1211::{ user=19901680 } and ::Asagi Mutsuki::{ user=2403621 }.
 This is a custom map for the Semifinals tiebreaker of [Expert Global Taiko Showdown 2022](/wiki/Tournaments/GTS/EGTS_2022), a large-scale osu!taiko tournament.
 Because it is a large-scale tournament, the map is structured in such a way that it is very challenging and makes you tense, so you can feel as if you are actually playing in the tournament.
 We hope you will experience that sensation by playing this map.

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/952710.jpg)](https://osu.ppy.sh/community/forums/topics/2014489)

-[GigaP - Rettou Joutou(BRING IT ON) ft.Kagamine Rin&Ren (Yozumina Remix)](https://osu.ppy.sh/beatmapsets/952710#taiko) by ::Waribashi::{ user=2250574 } and [maguro869](https://osu.ppy.sh/users/4733750)\
+[GigaP - Rettou Joutou(BRING IT ON) ft.Kagamine Rin&Ren (Yozumina Remix)](https://osu.ppy.sh/beatmapsets/952710#taiko) by ::Waribashi::{ user=2250574 } and ::maguro869::{ user=4733750 }\
 190 BPM, 4:17 | 7.28★\
 *description written by ::Gamelan4::{ user=9856910 }*